Mundal1994/42-game_of_life/README.md

 ## How to run

 1. make all
-2. three executables have been created life (newest and fastests algorithm), first_life (first algorithm) and infinite_life (changed algorithm to become an infinite map)
+2. three executables have been created 'first_life' (first algorithm), 'life' (fastest algorithm with boundary condition) and 'infinite_life' (fastest algorithm with infinite map)
 	./life maps/initial_state iterations